-We are happy to provide references for our students when required.
+We are very happy to provide a reference for our students when required.
 If you do need a reference from us, please ask the member of staff with whom you have had the most contact during the particular semester/year.
-Give us at least 10 working days notice, particularly towards the end of the academic year.
+Give us as much information on the reason why you need the reference so that we can provide you with an 'appropriate' one.
+Also, give us at least 10 working days notice, particularly towards the end of the academic year.